Karren Brady: Personal life

-In 1995, Brady married Canadian soccer player Paul Peschisolido, who played for Birmingham City for two seasons, 1992–93 and 1993–94.
+In 1995, Brady married Canadian footballer Paul Peschisolido, who played for Birmingham City for two seasons, 1992–93 and 1993–94.
 In 1996, she had her first child, a girl named Sophia.
 She had around six weeks off work after the birth of her second child, a boy named Paolo.
 At 54, she became a grandmother when Sophia gave birth to a baby boy in March 2024.

 Brady lives in the Knightsbridge area of London with her husband.
 They also have a property in the village of Knowle in the West Midlands and her husband owns a house in Canada.

 In 2006, Brady underwent a full-body MRI scan as part of a medical screen, which unexpectedly discovered a potentially fatal cerebral aneurysm.
-Doctors told Brady at the time that she had a 30 per cent chance of dying from the condition, and that it was a miracle that she had survived the births of her two children.
+Doctors told Brady at the time that she had a 30 per cent chance of dying from the condition and that it was a miracle that she had survived the births of her two children.
 In February 2006, she underwent urgent neurosurgery to prevent the aneurysm from rupturing.
-She made a full recovery, and was back at work about one month later.
+She made a full recovery and was back at work about one month later.

 Despite claims that Brady is a supporter of Arsenal, she states on her official website that her footballing loyalties have only ever been with the two clubs she has represented.